-We’ve seen, here at Brook Hills, this picture of God as Father; and what that means – I don’t know if you remember, when we were talking about prayer in Luke 11 last year; and we saw this picture of God as Father.
+We’ve seen this picture of God as Father; and what that means – I don’t know if you remember, when we were talking about prayer in Luke 11; and we saw this picture of God as Father.
 Whenever we see this picture of God as Father, it’s really a twofold picture.
-This is not in your notes.
-This is no extra charge.
 God as Father, really gives us a picture of two things: reverence and relationship.

 And then you get in this picture of master and servant.
 He is the Master or the Lord of all creation.
 He is the Master over all things, the Lord over all things.
 This is the picture the prophets continually bring us back to in the Old Testament.
 This picture of the supreme Lordship and sovereignty of God.

-The fact that every single square foot in Birmingham belongs to Him.
+The fact that every single square foot in this city belongs to Him.
 All the mountains, every mountain, every hill, every tree, every blade of grass.
 The wind belongs to Him.
 Every bird that flies through the air does it at His bidding.
 He is Lord of all creation.